jyablonski/doqs/src/content/docs/services/dash_frontend.md

 ## Production

-The Dash Frontend is hosted on ECS, which is connected to an EC2 instance managed by an Auto Scaling Group (ASG), ensuring at least one EC2 instance is always running to support the ECS service.
+The Dash Frontend is hosted on ECS and runs 24/7.
+It's connected to an EC2 instance managed by an Auto Scaling Group (ASG), ensuring at least one EC2 instance is always running to support the ECS service.

-- This utilizes the 1 free EC2 t3.micro instance that free-tier accounts are alotted per month

 This is further connected to an Application Load Balancer (ALB), which is configured with Route 53 to route traffic to the ECS service at https://nbadashboard.jyablonski.dev.

-- Since February 2024, ALBs have IPv4 charges even on free-tier accounts, so this costs about $12 / month to support

 ## CI / CD